EOSIO/eosio.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 # Configure and Use the `PowerUp` Resource Model

 ## Overview
-This new system will create a new optional NET and CPU rental market which displaces (over time) the existing staking system and REX market.
+This new system will create a new optional NET and CPU marketplace which displaces (over time) the existing staking system and REX market.
 Under the old model, system token holders own NET and CPU and may choose to use it themselves, delegate it to others, or make it available for others to rent using the REX market.
 Under this new model, the chain